 They’ll then require you to return the difference to their account or send gift cards.

 However, in reality, the overpayment never happened.
 What you saw were only smoke and mirrors appearing as they did.
-So, if you obeyed and paid them back the difference, you’re left with much less money in your pocket.
+So, if you obeyed and paid them back the difference, you’d be left with much less money in your pocket.

-What to Do if You Become a Geek Squad Scam Victim
+What to Do if You Become a Scam Victim

 No matter how careful you are on the internet, nobody is 100% safe from scams.
 So, what should you do if you fall prey to a Geek Squad scam?

-You should reset all your passwords across the board.
-Use only strong, unique, and virtually-uncrackable passwords with at least 8-16 mixed characters.
+• Change Your Passwords: You should reset all your passwords across the board.
+Use only strong, unique, and virtually uncrackable passwords with at least 8-16 mixed characters.
 Never recycle the same password.
 You do not want a situation where all your other accounts become compromised when the ONE password is compromised.

 Geek Squad scams are among the many tech support scams rampant today.
 Hence, pay attention and be alert at all times.
 Here are some helpful tips: